OKStateACM/GitHubNotes2019/README.md

 Git organizes things with _repositories_, also known as _repos_.
 You can think of a repository like a folder that has Git capabilites so that it can track the changes that are made.

+There are _local repositories_ and _remote repositories_.
+Local ones are only on your machine.
+Remote ones are on the GitHub website, these are used for working with other people and sharing your code with other people.

+There are two ways to make a remote repository.
+You can either create a fresh one on GitHub that doesn't have any preexisting repositories to upload, or you can create one and add repositories that already exist.

+We're going to create a fresh one.
+* Log in to your GitHub account and click the green "New repository" button on the right.
+* Name it ``` ExampleRepo ``` and since we aren't uploading any preexisting material, click the checkbox intitialize this GitHub repo with a README.
+Click the "Create repository" button.
+* Now you'll need to get a local version of this repository that you can make changes to, so you'll need to _clone_ it.
+Navigate into your repository on GitHub and click the green "Clone or download" button.
+Copy the link that starts with ``` git@github.com: ```.
+* In your terminal, navigate to the folder where you want to keep your local version of the repo and use the ``` git clone "[Insert link you copied here]" ```

+If you wanted to put a preexisting repo onto Github use the following steps
+* Log in to your GitHub account and click the green "New repository" button on the right.
+* Name it and leave the checkbox to initialize this GitHub repository with a README unchecked.
+* On the next page copy the link that starts with ``` git@github.com: ```
+* In your terminal, navigate into your repo and use the command ``` git remote add origin "[Insert link you copied here]".
+Now your local and remote repositories are connected.
+* All of your files should be ready to _push_ to the local repository.
+So use the command ``` git push origin master ```.
+This will send all the commits youv'e made locally to your remote repository.
 ### Workflow

 ![commit flow](https://github.com/OKStateACM/GitHubNotes2019/blob/master/git-local-remote.png)